hhicks13/benchmarking-dasg/README.md

 #
-idea: we could use the dummy/v ratio as a lazy evaluation of buildcostmatrix rather than computing it each time, and we could maintain 'bins' based on the ratio.
+idea: we could use the dummy/v ratio as a lazy evaluation of buildcostmatrix rather than computing it each time, and we could maintain 'bins' based on the ratio. roundrobin evaluation of ratios.
+This would be justified since after the top of the stack is processed, if an elimination occurs, the next item on the stack is not necessarily the highest priority.